Japan - Country Commercial Guide

 Overview

-Z/Yen Group, Tokyo ranked as the sixteenth largest global financial center after New York, London, Singapore, Hong Kong, San Francisco, Shanghai, Los Angeles, Beijing, Shenzhen, Paris, Seoul, Chicago, Sydney, Boston, and Washington D.C.
-For ranking purposes, the GFCI32 considered the following factors: human capital, business, finance, infrastructure, and reputation.
+According to the March 2023 Global Financial Center Index (“GFCI33”) published by Z/Yen Group, Tokyo ranked as the twenty-first largest global financial center after New York, London, Singapore, Hong Kong, San Francisco, Los Angeles, Shanghai, Chicago, Boston, Seoul, Washington D.C., Shenzhen, Beijing, Paris, Sydney, Amsterdam, Frankfurt, Munich, Luxembourg, and Zurich.
+The GFCI33 considered the following factors: human capital, business, finance, infrastructure, and reputation.
+Tokyo’s low rank is in stark contrast to Japan’s position as the world’s third-largest economy.

-Both Japan’s central government and the Tokyo Metropolitan Government are keen to revitalize Tokyo’s position in the international financial market.
-The Japan Financial Services Agency (“FSA”) and the Tokyo Metropolitan Government have dedicated teams to attract foreign financial services companies interested in expanding their businesses in Japan.
-U.S. financial technology (“FinTech”) companies, or those companies that combine software and technology to deliver financial services, can benefit from these new opportunities to enter or expand their presence in Japan.
+Both Japan’s central government and the Tokyo Metropolitan government are keen to revitalize Tokyo’s position in the international financial market.
+The Japan Financial Services Agency (“FSA”) and the Tokyo Metropolitan government have dedicated teams to attract foreign financial services companies interested in expanding their businesses in Japan.
+U.S. financial technology (“FinTech”) companies, or those companies that combine software and technology to deliver financial services, can benefit from these opportunities to enter or expand their presence in Japan.

 In 2016, Japan’s central bank, the Bank of Japan (“BOJ”), established a FinTech center to promote the sector’s sustainable growth with careful consideration of digital currency.
 In October 2020, seven international central banks, including the BOJ and the Bank for International Settlements (“BIS”), published the Central Bank Digital Currency Report to assess the feasibility of central bank digital currencies (“CBDCs”) in assisting central banks in achieving their public policy objectives.
 Although the BOJ has not officially indicated any plans to issue CBDCs, in April 2021, the BOJ initiated two parts of proof-of-concept studies to determine whether CBDCs’ essential functions are technically feasible in Japan – specifically digital issuances and remittances.
-The first CBDC proof-of-concept phase concluded in March 2022; the second CBDC proof-of-concept phase incorporating various “peripheral functions” to CBDCs commenced in April 2022.
-After the proof-of-concept studies are completed, the BOJ will consider conducting a pilot study in which private businesses and consumers will participate.
+The first CBDC proof-of-concept phase concluded in March 2022; the second CBDC proof-of-concept phase incorporating various “peripheral functions” to CBDCs was completed in March 2023.
+The BOJ is now preparing to conduct a pilot study in which private businesses and consumers will participate.
+In this pilot study, the BOJ will build an experimental system and run performance tests from the perspective of confirming the end-to-end processing flow of the CBDC system.
+The BOJ has invited private business operators to participate in the CBDC Forum, where pilot studies will be conducted and broadly discuss and study issues and countermeasures for connecting to external systems.
+60 organizations applied to be the forum members, and the BOJ started discussing the implementation of the pilot study.

 These studies and the possibility of Japanese CBDCs are important for Japan and its FinTech industry in that they would accelerate the digitalization of payment.
 Japanese banks – including megabanks Mitsubishi UFJ Financial Group, Sumitomo Mitsui Financial Group, and Mizuho Financial Group – have actively adopted FinTech into their businesses by partnering with FinTech firms.
 Specifically, for U.S. FinTech companies interested in entering the Japanese market, the possibility of CBDCs could impact opportunities in payment, settlement, and blockchain technologies.

-According to KPMG’s Pulse of FinTech H2’21 Report, 2021 global FinTech investment reached $210 billion, including venture capital and private equity investments as well as mergers and acquisitions (M&A).
-The Asia Pacific region’s total FinTech investment reached $27.5 billion – or roughly 13% of global FinTech investment.
-One of the largest Asian FinTech deals in 2021 was PayPal’s USD $2.7 billion acquisition of the Japanese buy now, pay later (“BNPL”) service platform company Paidy.
+According to KPMG’s Pulse of FinTech H1’23 Report, 2022 global FinTech investment reached $209.3 billion, including venture capital and private equity investments as well as mergers and acquisitions (M&A).
+The Asia Pacific region’s total FinTech investment reached $52.2 billion – or roughly 25 percent of global FinTech investment.
+The payments space remains the strongest fintech subsector globally.

 Leading Sub-Sectors